Shipwrecks Tramore Bay

 by Aug 3, 2025Shipwrecks0 comments

 Ivan Fitzgerald’s Tramore of Yore site has some terrific articles on our local maritime past.
-This latest, on Shipwrecks in Tramore Bay, is a wonderful piece of research into 18th C shipwrecks.
+His latest endevour is a listing of all the Shipwrecks Tramore Bay and its environs, from the 18th C onwards.
 I can’t reblog the page (my lack of technical know how on show again) but hopefully this will direct you to his site.

-To read the full account click on the link below
+To read the full account click on the link below, and subsequent articles are listed too

 Shipwrecks in Tramore Bay and its Environs: Part I, The Eighteenth Century.